pytorch/audio/docs/source/supported_features.rst

 .. devices:: CPU

-TorchAudio APIs that support CPU can perform the computation on CPU tensors.
+TorchAudio APIs that support CPU can perform their computation on CPU tensors.

 CUDA